alemart/encantar-js/docs/addons/ar-video-player.md

 # Video Player

 An A-Frame component and primitive for playing videos in AR. `<ar-video-player>` is tailored for encantar.js.
-Unlike A-Frame's standard `<a-video>`, `<ar-video-player>` handles corner cases for AR and includes easy-to-use controls, so you can focus on creating your projects rather than dealing with the various technicalities and quirks of video playback in the browser.
+Unlike the standard `<a-video>`, `<ar-video-player>` handles corner cases for AR and includes easy-to-use controls, so you can focus on your projects rather than dealing with technicalities and quirks of video playback in the browser.

 !!! tip "It's easy to use!"